Aizuwakamatsu City

 Aizu is known for its rice production and good water, making it famous for its fine sake.

-For those who wish for a customized tour including Aizuwakamatsu City
+If you wish for a customized tour that includes Aizuwakamatsu City

 Apply for a tour